ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `public static ReadOnlyCollection<VRTK_SDKInfo> InstalledHeadsetSDKInfos { get private set }` - All installed headset SDK infos.
 This is a subset of  .
 It contains only those available SDK infos for which an  exists that uses the same symbol and whose associated method returns true.
  * `public static ReadOnlyCollection<VRTK_SDKInfo> InstalledControllerSDKInfos { get private set }` - All installed controller SDK infos.
 This is a subset of  .
 It contains only those available SDK infos for which an  exists that uses the same symbol and whose associated method returns true.
  * `public static VRTK_SDKManager instance` - The singleton instance to access the SDK Manager variables from.
- * `public VRTK_SDKInfo systemSDKInfo` - The info of the SDK to use to deal with all system actions.
-By setting this to `null` the fallback SDK will be used.
- * `public VRTK_SDKInfo boundariesSDKInfo` - The info of the SDK to use to utilize room scale boundaries.
-By setting this to `null` the fallback SDK will be used.
- * `public VRTK_SDKInfo headsetSDKInfo` - The info of the SDK to use to utilize the VR headset.
-By setting this to `null` the fallback SDK will be used.
- * `public VRTK_SDKInfo controllerSDKInfo` - The info of the SDK to use to utilize the input devices.
-By setting this to `null` the fallback SDK will be used.
  * `public List<SDK_ScriptingDefineSymbolPredicateAttribute> activeScriptingDefineSymbolsWithoutSDKClasses` - The active (i.e. to be added to the  ) scripting define symbol predicate attributes that have no associated SDK classes.
- * `public readonly SDK_ScriptingDefineSymbolPredicateAttribute attribute` - The predicate attribute.
- * `public readonly MethodInfo methodInfo` - The method info of the method the attribute is defined on.
+Default: `new List<SDK_ScriptingDefineSymbolPredicateAttribute>()`
+ * `public VRTK_SDKSetup loadedSetup { get private set }` - The loaded SDK Setup.  if no setup is currently loaded.
+ * `public ReadOnlyCollection<Behaviour> behavioursToToggleOnLoadedSetupChange { get private set }` - All behaviours that need toggling whenever  changes.

+### Class Events

+ * `LoadedSetupChanged` - The event invoked whenever the loaded SDK Setup changes.

+### Unity Events

+Adding the `VRTK_SDKManager_UnityEvents` component to `VRTK_SDKManager` object allows access to `UnityEvents` that will react identically to the Class Events.

+ * All C# delegate events are mapped to a Unity Event with the `On` prefix. e.g. `MyEvent` -> `OnMyEvent`.

+### Event Payload

+ * `VRTK_SDKSetup previousSetup` - The previous loaded Setup.  if no previous Setup was loaded.
+ * `VRTK_SDKSetup currentSetup` - The current loaded Setup.  if no Setup is loaded anymore.
+See  to check whether this is  because of an error.
+ * `string errorMessage` - Explains why loading a list of Setups wasn't successful if  is  and an error occurred.  if no error occurred.

 ### Class Methods

-#### GetSystemSDK/0
+#### ScriptingDefineSymbolPredicateInfo/2

-  > `public SDK_BaseSystem GetSystemSDK()`
+  > `public ScriptingDefineSymbolPredicateInfo(SDK_ScriptingDefineSymbolPredicateAttribute attribute, MethodInfo methodInfo)`

   * Parameters
-   * _none_
+   * `SDK_ScriptingDefineSymbolPredicateAttribute attribute` - The predicate attribute.
+   * `MethodInfo methodInfo` - The method info of the method the attribute is defined on.
   * Returns
-   * `SDK_BaseSystem` - The currently selected system SDK.

-The GetSystemSDK method returns the selected system SDK.

-#### GetBoundariesSDK/0

-  > `public SDK_BaseBoundaries GetBoundariesSDK()`

-  * Parameters
    * _none_
-  * Returns
-   * `SDK_BaseBoundaries` - The currently selected boundaries SDK.

-The GetBoundariesSDK method returns the selected boundaries SDK.

-#### GetHeadsetSDK/0

-  > `public SDK_BaseHeadset GetHeadsetSDK()`

-  * Parameters
-   * _none_
-  * Returns
-   * `SDK_BaseHeadset` - The currently selected headset SDK.

-The GetHeadsetSDK method returns the selected headset SDK.

-#### GetControllerSDK/0

-  > `public SDK_BaseController GetControllerSDK()`

-  * Parameters
-   * _none_
-  * Returns
-   * `SDK_BaseController` - The currently selected controller SDK.

-The GetControllerSDK method returns the selected controller SDK.

-#### PopulateObjectReferences/1

-  > `public void PopulateObjectReferences(bool force)`

-  * Parameters
-   * `bool force` - Whether to ignore  while deciding to populate.
-  * Returns
-   * _none_

-Populates the object references by using the currently set SDKs.
+Event Payload.
+Constructs a new instance with the specified predicate attribute and associated method info.

 #### ManageScriptingDefineSymbols/2